Joe-Wehbe/CSC498G/README.md

 #### Create the database
-> Click on 'New' in phpMyAdmin, and create a database, name it 'mycardb'\
+> Click on 'New' in phpMyAdmin, and create a database, name it 'mycardb'.\
-> Copy the content of mycardb.sql which is under the 'Database' folder\
+> Copy the content of mycardb.sql which is under the 'Database' folder.\
 > Paste it under the SQL section in phpMyAdmin and click GO.

 <br />